GreenCloversGames/ink/Documentation/WritingWithInk.md

 If it's non-zero, it'll return true in a test like the one above, but you can also be more specific as well:

 	* {seen_clue > 3} [Flat-out arrest Mr Jefferson]

+However, one important thing to understand about the read counts of knots and stiches is that they only increase if you divert out of the knot/stitch and return to it.
+A lot of people miss this, resulting in code not working as expected.
+If your read count is not increasing, this may be the reason why.

 #### Advanced: more logic